otomatikportal/otomatikportal.github.io/README.md

-This is my personal site
+This is my personal site where i display my skills and projects